Asura14/survey-desktop-tool/README.md

 ## Context

-A desktop application for both Windows and Mac witht he goal of creating a survey.
+A desktop application for both Windows and Mac with the goal of creating a survey.
 Accepting a title, intro, outro and a series of questions with different formats and answer types, generating a JSON type file that can be opened by the [mobile tool](https://github.com/Asura14/survey-mobile-tool) generating a dynamic mobile application.